In this article, we are going to cover Important ASP.NET Core interview questions and answers, which will help you to pass your next job interview.

 Instead of Web Forms, we can use Razor Pages to develop apps in .NET Core.

-For detailed comparison between .NET Core and .Net Framework, follow this article – .NET Core vs .Net Framework
+For a detailed comparison between .NET Core and .Net Framework, follow this article – .NET Core vs .Net Framework

 20. What’s new in .NET 5?